vismantic-ohtuprojekti/qualipy/docs/accuracy.rst

 Images that have been used for testing are mainly collected from Flickr and Google Images search results.
 If some other images have been used, it is mentioned separately.

+Note that these are only meant to give a rough guideline of each filter's performance, as they only provide a measurement for one test set with one threshold applied.
+For more comprehensive results, see each filter's own documentation.

 Trained SVMs which were used in these accuracy tests are provided with the project as default SVM models for each filter that needs them.
 For each accuracy test, a threshold of 0.5 was used if not otherwise mentioned.